Grown ups: Another dysfunctional family saga by Marian Keyes

 Grown ups | Published February 2020 | Read December 2024

 Here's a rundown of the Casey family.
 There's Johnny married to Jessie, his brother Ed married to Cara, and another brother Liam recently married to Nell.
 Then there are Johnny and Jessie's five children, the older two of whom Jessie had with her first husband, Rory, who tragically died of an aneurysm in his early thirties.
-Rory was Johnny's best friend so their marriage has caused all kinds of family drama.
+Rory was Johnny's best friend, so Jessie and Johnny's marriage has caused all kinds of family drama.
 Cara and Ed have two boys and Liam has two girls who live in the US with their mother.
 The Kinsellas, Rory's family, are loving and kind, but the Casey patriarch and matriarch are just mean, authoritarian and completely self-absorbed.

 Confused yet?

-Bridey, one of Jessie and Johnny's daughters, was my favourite of the children.
-She was absolutely hilarious, taking the whackadoodle Casey antics on the chin, throwing out witty one-liners and sounding like the only true grown up of the whole bunch.
+Jessie has built a successful gourmet grocery business.
+She splashes her money about on madcap family parties and weekends away.
+Johnny, is the Hot Brother.
+Bridey, one of Jessie and Johnny's daughters, is my favourite of the Casey offspring.
+She is absolutely hilarious, taking the whackadoodle Casey antics on the chin, throwing out witty one-liners and sounding like the only true grown up of the whole bunch.
 Bravo to Keyes for Bridey and the not-so-subtle message about what it means to be a mature adult.

 My only criticism, and hence my four rather than five star rating, is that I think Keyes is trying to say that the adults are not very grown up and that they need to face up to reality and...well...grow up.
-As I mentioned above, I thought from the blurb and opening chapter that the adults WOULD face reality and grow up after Cara unwittingly revealed their secrets.
+As I mentioned above, I thought from the blurb and opening chapter that the adults WOULD face reality and grow up after Cara unwittingly reveals their secrets.
 I loved working my way through their backstories, but I would like to have seen less of all that and more of the consequences of Cara's revelations.
-There was a bit of stuff post-reveal, but not enough for me.
-I especially would have liked to have seen Liam get his comeuppance.
+There is a bit of stuff post-reveal, but not enough for me.
+Keyes could have cut down on the bonkers family get togethers, all financed by Jessie, and focussed more on the family dynamics.

 Keyes has written an entertaining, witty, and realistic picture of being a grown up that had me entertained from the outset.
 She broaches the subjects of refugees, body image and eating disorders, gaslighting, grief and loss, infidelity, jealousy, and family dysfunction with aplomb.
 You might be exhausted at the end of it - I was - but it's certainly a wild ride.